crisperdue/prooftoys-site/content/tech-notes.md

 locations in each statement.

 Now go through each of those locations, coloring the `<boundvar>` part of each one.
-Each location gets its own unique color, which is the same in both statements when the location is the same.

-the same place in each of
+Each location gets its own unique color, the same color in both statements when the location is the same.
+Within a binding body, every place the name of the bound variable refers to the same (bound) variable, unless it is within some inner binding of the same name.
-the terms being compared.
-Now imagine giving the `<boundvar>` part at each place its own color, with the bindings at the the bound variables are different, as long as every occurrence of each one in the `<body>` continues to

-TBD
+Imagine coloring all of these references to each bound variable with the same color as the `<boundvar>` it refers to.
+The two formulas are equal exactly if everything not colored has the same text in the same places, and the same colors appear in the places in each formula.

 ### Substitution